redhat-performance/jetlag/docs/deploy-mno-performancelab.md

 # For 'dev' builds some examples of what you can use are 'candidate-4.16' or just 'latest'
 ocp_version: "latest-4.16"

-# Either "OVNKubernetes" or "OpenShiftSDN" (Only for BM/RWN cluster types)
+# Either "OVNKubernetes" or "OpenShiftSDN" (Only for MNO cluster type)
 networktype: OVNKubernetes

+# Lab Network type, applies to sno and mno cluster_type only
+# Set this variable if you want to host your SNO cluster on lab public routable
+# VLAN network, set this ONLY if you have public routable VLAN enabled in your
+# scalelab cloud
+# For mno clusters, enable this variable to autoconfigure controlplane_network_interface_idx,
+# base_dns_name, cluster_name, controlplane_network, network_prefix, gateway to the values
+# required in the public VLAN
+public_vlan: false

+# Enables FIPs security standard
+enable_fips: false

 ssh_private_key_file: ~/.ssh/id_rsa
 ssh_public_key_file: ~/.ssh/id_rsa.pub